Whimsy Stick

 The best interactive dog toy that checks every box

-The best interactive dog toy is handler-controlled, activates prey drive, and has commands built in.
+Handler-controlled, activates prey drive, commands built in.
 Durable enough for serious play.
 Standard for dogs under 40 lbs, Rugged XL for power breeds.

 0